googleapis/google-cloud-java/gcloud-java-resourcemanager/README.md

 Note that the return value from `create` is a `ProjectInfo` that includes additional read-only information, like creation time, project number, and lifecycle state.
 Read more about these fields on the [Projects page](https://cloud.google.com/resource-manager/reference/rest/v1beta1/projects).

 #### Getting a specific project
 You can load a project if you know it's project ID and have read permissions to the project.
-For example, say we wanted to get the project we just created.
-We can do the following:
+For example, to get the project we just created we can do the following:

 ```java
 ProjectInfo projectFromServer = resourceManager.get(myProjectId);